-• Preventing social isolation
+• To prevent social isolation

-• Reducing feelings of loneliness.
+• To reduce feelings of loneliness

 Days required: Mon AM, Mon PM, Tues AM, Tues PM, Weds AM, Weds PM, Thur AM, Thur PM, Fri AM, Fri PM